samuelxyz/drg-analysis/lok1.md

 Since SMRT and Exec are our top contenders, let's look at them in a little more detail.
 This time, I have specifically noted which bonuses apply.
 T5A electric dot is included.
 I have also added a 0.2s delay during each Exec firing cycle to account for imperfect play.

+I have also added breakpoints (Haz6p4), though not accounting for enemy resistances/vulnerabilities to electricity or fire.
+Enemies with breakable heavy armor (Brundles, Stingtails) tend not to punch through until the second hit, so I have added one bullet's worth to their effective health.

 Under these assumptions, SMRT now consistently kills faster than Exec even when Exec is hitting weakpoints.
 (The exception is when 11112 Exec gets T3A and SMRT doesn't, which isn't a fair comparison.
 I added that Exec case more as a comparison against the other Exec cases.)
-When Exec isn't hitting weakpoints, it falls way behind and there are a few quite notable enemies where that can be the case, especially shellbacks.
-You can't one-mag a rolling shellback with Exec unless you take 11112 and the shellback is on fire (rolling shellbacks are completely immune to electricity, and you aren't likely to hit a weakpoint).
+When Exec isn't hitting weakpoints, it falls way behind.
+There are a few quite notable enemies where this is relevant, especially shellbacks.
+You can't one-mag a rolling Haz6p4 shellback with Exec unless you take 11112 and the shellback is on fire (rolling shellbacks are completely immune to electricity, and you aren't likely to hit a weakpoint).

-Enemies with breakable heavy armor (Brundles, Stingtails) tend not to punch through until the second hit, so I have added one bullet's worth to their effective health.
+The tradeoff for this DPS and reactiveness is that as I mentioned at the beginning, SMRT Trigger OS doesn't get many massive bonuses to increase its total damage pool.
+So you'll have to pick your targets and be mindful of your pacing, especially in teams where resupplies are less plentiful.
+Still, it's way better than the base weapon and I think it deserves to have a reputation equal to Executioner's.

 ![](img/lok1_exec.png)